How Working in a Crime Lab Changed Me

 - I am very hypervigilant.
 I never leave my car, house, etc., unlocked.

-- I am paranoid about people I don’t know, especially men.
-Once I get to know them and deem them as non-creepy, then it’s fine.
+- I can be paranoid about people I don’t know.
+Once I get to know them and deem them officially non-creepy, then it’s fine.

 - I avoid locations (neighborhoods, businesses, and sometimes entire towns) where I know violent crimes occur.